Medicare does not recognize power of attorney (POA)—what to do ASAP

 Here’s what to do:

-When addressing Medicare Advantage or Part D plan companies, be prepared to complete their own authorization/representative forms in addition to the basic Medicare forms along with send a copy of the POA.
+When addressing Medicare Advantage or Part D plan companies, be prepared to complete their own authorization/representative forms in addition to the basic Medicare forms along with a copy of the POA.

 In some cases Medicare will allow a phone call with both parties to confirm consent. it’s worth an inquiry while you are getting the required forms signed and notarized.